Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

 ## Exercise 3: Setup and Run the IAC Pipeline

 In this exercise, the IAC pipeline will be built.
-This pipeline will set up and update your resources if needed.
-In our case, we have asked you to set up your resources (resource group & Azure Machine Learning) prior to this tutorial.
-This was required because sometimes a significant amount of time is needed to set up these resources.
-Therefore, in this step you will only update the resources as you would normally do when deploying your newest model.
+This pipeline will create the resources or update if they already exist.

 ### Task 1: Setup the IAC Pipeline